AMIS Method – The new standard in modern hip surgery

 1. Faster rehabilitation

-Patients can start exercising just a few hours after surgery.
+Patients can begin movement exercises just a few hours after surgery.
 Many are fully mobile again after a few weeks.

 2. Muscle and nerve protection

-The anterior approach is natural and minimally invasive, so no important muscles or tendons are cut.
+The anterior approach is natural and minimally invasive, so no major muscles or tendons are cut.
 The risk of nerve damage is also minimal.

 3. Reduced complication rate

-Due to the anatomical protection, complications such as dislocations or muscle insufficiency occur significantly less often.
+Due to the anatomical preservation, complications such as dislocations or muscle insufficiency occur significantly less often.

 4. Improved long-term results

-Since the natural biomechanics are largely preserved, patients benefit in the long term from a long service life of the prosthesis.
+Since the natural biomechanics are largely preserved, patients benefit from a long prosthesis lifespan in the long term.

-The perfect combination – AMIS method and short shaft prosthesis
+The perfect combination – AMIS method and short stem prosthesis

-The AMIS method works particularly well with short-shaft prostheses.
+The AMIS method is particularly well-suited for short-stem prostheses.
 These modern types of prostheses are characterized by less invasiveness and better adaptation to the body's own bone.

-Short-shaft prostheses only replace the upper area of the thigh bone (femur).
-They require less bone material and provide better bone integration in young, active patients.
+Short-stem prostheses replace only the upper part of the thigh bone (femur).
+They require less bone material and offer better bone integration in young, active patients.

 Advantages in combination with AMIS

-Minimal access required: Due to their size, short-stem prostheses can easily be implanted via the anterior approach.
+Minimal access required: Short stem prostheses can easily be implanted via the anterior approach due to their size.

-Preservation of the bone: Through the economical removal of bone, more of the body's own material is preserved.
+Preservation of bone: By removing bone sparingly, more of the body's own material is preserved.

-Optimal load transfer: The natural distribution of force in the femur is preserved.
+Optimal load transfer: The natural force distribution in the femur is preserved.

 Conclusion – Why the AMIS method is the future

-The AMIS method combines the best of modern technology, minimally invasive procedures and patient-centered care.
-In combination with short-shaft prostheses, it offers an optimal solution for patients who value rapid rehabilitation, long-lasting results and minimal stress.
-For many patients, it represents the gold standard in hip arthroplasty.
-A consultation at ENDOPROTHETICUM will help you find the therapy that is right for you.
+The AMIS method combines the best of modern technology, minimally invasive procedures, and patient-centered care.
+In combination with short-stem prostheses, it offers an optimal solution for patients who value rapid rehabilitation, long-lasting results, and minimal stress.
+For many patients, it represents the gold standard in hip replacement surgery.
+A consultation at the ENDOPROTHETICUM will help you find the right therapy for you.

 MAKE AN APPOINTMENT?